thomasaunger/babyai_sr/README.md

 pip3 install --editable .
 ```

-In order to use the plotting scripts as-is, you’ll also need to install [LaTeX](https://www.latex-project.org).
+In order to use the plotting scripts as is, you’ll also need to install [LaTeX](https://www.latex-project.org).